Amara, Anoeta and Riberas de Loiola

 Anoeta is undoubtedly synonymous with sport.
 Here, you will find the largest sporting complex in the city which has facilities for football, hand-pelota, basketball, cycling, swimming, skating and even ice hockey.
 The most important teams in the city compete in these facilities, many of which are in the first division of their respective disciplines.

-You can see the Anoeta football stadium, ising from between the surrounding houses from quite some distance away.
+You can see the Reale Arena football stadium, ising from between the surrounding houses from quite some distance away.
 This stadium hosts the first-division matches of Real Sociedad.
-It is currently in the process of being extended and in 2019 it will be able to host over 42,000 spectators as well as being one of the most cutting-edge stadiums in Europe.
+Now it is newly renovated and host 40,000 spectators as well as being one of the most cutting-edge stadiums in Europe.
 You can also discover historical information and fun facts about its hundred-year-old team in the museum which is located within the stadium itself.

 And if you would like to discover more about one of the most deeply-held traditions in the Basque Country, visit the Atano III court where Basque pelota games and especially hand-pelota games are played.